 - $103.3 million for financial aid for graduate and undergraduate students

 - $60.1 million to attract and support faculty

 - $55.9 million for Lucile Packard Children’s Hospital Stanford

 The majority of gifts made to the university were under $1,000, with nearly half of all donors making gifts of $100 or less.

-The totals reflect gifts and pledge payments between Sept.
-1, 2014, and Aug.
-31, 2015; they do not include pledges of future support or government grants.
-Gifts were raised by the Office of Development and the Lucile Packard Foundation for Children’s Health.
+Gifts were raised by Stanford’s Office of Development and the Lucile Packard Foundation for Children’s Health.